NeptuneHub/Jellyfin-Smart-Music/README.md

+**IMPORTANT:** This is an EXPERIMENTAL open-source project I’m developing just for fun.
+All the source code is fully open and visible.
+It’s intended only for testing purpose, not for production environments.
+Please use it at your own risk.
+I cannot be held responsible for any issues or damages that may occur.

 # 🎶 Jellyfin-Smart-Music

 **Jellyfin-Smart-Music** is a Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) using deep audio analysis via [Essentia](https://essentia.upf.edu/) with TensorFlow.